toolness/fleeting/README.md

 * **SERVER_SCHEME** is the protocol used to access Fleeting.
 It defaults to `http`, but you can set it to `https` if needed.

+* **AWS_NOTIFY_TOPIC** is the SNS Topic ARN that will be published to whenever Amazon finishes terminating an instance.
+The `/update` endpoint of the Fleeting server can be manually subscribed to this topic, which will allow it to properly clean up resources that are no longer needed after an instance is terminated.
+This variable is optional, but recommended.

 ## Deployment

 The server was designed to run on Heroku with no backend storage.
 It should